roblevintennis/shim/README.md

 You'll see that the test suite include [jquery][jquery].
 However, shim.js does not and uses pure JavaScript so you don't need to include jquery if you don't want to.

 ### TODO
-1. Find elements by class.
-2. Multipage: Now, it runs one page and reports results.
+1. Multipage: Now, it runs one page and reports results.
 If you need to traverse multiple pages it should do something like:

 <pre>